Lady Jane Lacey: Marriages and later life

-In 1976, Rayne was made a life peer and she thus became The Lady Rayne.
+In 1976, Max Rayne was granted a life peerage, after which Lady Jane became known as The Lady Rayne.
 She was widowed in 2003.
 In August 2012, she married royal biographer and historian Robert Lacey.

-Lady Jane was a founding member and director of Chickenshed, a children's theatre company, and was president of trustees until her daughter Natasha took over in 2013.
-She is also patron and trustee of the Rayne Foundation and trustee of the Jerusalem Foundation.
+Lady Jane was a founding member and director of Chickenshed, a children's theatre company, and was president of the trustees until her daughter Natasha took over in 2013.
+She is also patron and trustee of the Rayne Foundation, as well as trustee of the Jerusalem Foundation.